jwywoo/newAI/linear_regression/LRREADME.md

 Learning rate is most likely less than 1 ,and it is about how much we want to apply.
 This is already implemented as `tape.gradient()` in tensorflow.

+Gradient Descent is derivative of cost function.

+#### Conclusion: Gradient Descent Algorithm the finds lowest cost